 The International Collaboration and Exchange Program (“Columbia ICE Program”) - formerly known as the “Skype Project” - was initiated in 2014 within the Anatomy/Pathology Department at the Vagelos College of Physicians and Surgeons at Columbia University in New York City, NY, USA (Chairman: Kevin Roth, MD, PhD; Director: Anette Wu, MD, MPH, PhD).
 It now partners with 14 major leading medical universities on 4 continents (see list of partner schools here).

 The program is a preclinical international student networking and exchange program - specifically designed for junior preclinical medical and dental students - originated from the Anatomy courses and created by faculty and students to promote the improvement of global healthcare.
+Since 2020 the program also welcomes students from related health professions (health sciences, pharmacy, public health, premedical undergraduate students) from all partner schools to join.

 The overall objective of this program is to prepare preclinical medical and dental students for international leadership roles and global collaborative problem solving in healthcare.